-In general, you must send 1099-MISC forms if you’ve paid a nonemployee $600 or more during the year.
+In general, companies must send 1099-MISC forms if they’ve paid a nonemployee $600 or more during the year.
 But, there are other requirements depending on the type of payments and the relationship between the payor and payee.
-According to IRS guidance, a form 1099-MISC may be required if you make the following types of payments:
+According to IRS guidance, a form 1099-MISC may be required if a company makes the following types of payments:

 At least $600 in:

-The payments you report on the 1099-MISC should only be for business payments.
-For example, let’s say you’ve hired a contractor to redesign your company’s website and paid them $1,000 for the project.
-You would send them (and the IRS) a 1099-MISC.
-But, if you hired an independent photographer to take holiday photos of your family, then you do not owe that contractor a 1099-MISC because it was a personal, not business, payment.
+The payments reported on the 1099-MISC should only be for business payments.
+For example, let’s say a company hired a contractor to redesign the company’s website and paid them $1,000 for the project.
+The company would send them (and the IRS) a 1099-MISC.
+But, if the company’s CEO hired an independent photographer to take holiday photos of her family, then the company does not owe that contractor a 1099-MISC because it was a personal, not business, payment.

 The most important exception worth reiterating is payments to corporations.
-All payments you make to a corporation do not typically require a 1099-MISC.
-This means that if you make payments to a company that is incorporated or an LLC that elects to be treated as a C-Corporation, then you do not report this on a 1099-MISC.
-(Unless you’ve paid for attorney fees.
-For those you do need a 1099-MISC even if the attorney has an LLC treated as a or C-Corp).
+All payments made to a corporation do not typically require a 1099-MISC.
+This means that if a company makes payments to another company that is incorporated or to an LLC that elects to be treated as a C-Corporation, then this would not be reported on a 1099-MISC.
+(Unless the company paid for attorney fees.
+Those do require a 1099-MISC even if the attorney has an LLC treated as a or C-Corp).

 A payment settlement entity (PSE) is required to file a form 1099-K. What exactly is a PSE?
 A PSE comes in two forms:

 For the sake of this guide, we will focus on Third-Party Settlement Organizations (TPSOs) as they are most relevant for the majority of 1099-K form filers.

 In general, a company must meet certain requirements to be considered a TPSO.
 Those requirements include: